kylrth/kylrth.github.io/content/paper/inductive-biases-higher-cognition.md

 As knowledge learning is shifted up the hierarchy, it is able to be applied to lower areas of the hierarchy without having to learn it anew.

 Current methods take a hit in performance when particular combinations of linguistic concepts are not included in the training data but are present in the test data.
 But humans have a compositional representation of language that allows them to avoid this.
 We need to redefine metrics of success to be based on the ability to generalize to out-of-distribution test data.

-## inductive biases based on higher-level cognition as a path towards systems that generalize OOD

-*to be continued*